openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: Why does the hue break when using alpha == 1?]**

 Rectangles, check.
 Circle and ellipses, check.
-Lines.
+What about lines?
 We're all familiar with an asterisk, right?
-We are going to create a brush that draws a bunch of lines that all intersect at their midpoints - something like an asterisk - and look like a twinkling star.
+We are going to create a brush that draws a bunch of lines that all intersect at their midpoints to create something similar to an asterisk.
+Done correctly, this should look like a twinkling star.

-The code you've used before is almost all that you need to create this brush.
+The code we've learned so far is almost all that we need to create this brush.
 We will draw a set of randomly sized lines that extend out from the mouse position in random directions.
-One new wrinkle, if we want our brush to look "twinkly", is that we want our brush to be brightest in the center and fade towards the periphery.
-So let's add this in the line brush section of the `draw` function:
+If we want our brush to look a bit more "twinkly" we can make it brightest in the center and fade towards the periphery.
+Let's add the following to the line brush section of the `draw()` function:

 	int numLines = 30;
 	int minRadius = 25;